tangle-network/relayer/README.md

 The relayer system is composed of three main components.
 Each of these components should be thought of as entirely separate because they could be handled by different entities entirely.

-1. Transaction relaying (of user bridge transactions like Tornado Cash’s relayer)
+1. Private transaction relaying (of user bridge transactions like Tornado Cash’s relayer)
 2. Data querying (for zero-knowledge proof generation)
 3. Event listening, proposing, and signature relaying (of DKG proposals where the relayer acts like an oracle)